ankursrivastavakit/Kalman_Project/Readme.md

 # Kalman filter Implementation in C++ using Eigen.
+## Please note, Kalman_cpp is functional (UKF still has some bugs).
+Car_tracking needs to be debugged.
 ## This filter is used to localize a target using distance measurements from four ground satellites
 ## The measurements are in meters.
 They are affected with Gaussian noise of 0.5 m